Zyst/shinobu.moe/README.md

 #My homepage

-Loads r/a/dio currently playing info. currently updates everything with JS and thus cannot 'change' tracks dynamically.
-Fixing that is one of the current goals.
+Loads r/a/dio currently playing information.

 It cycles backgrounds randomly on load using togglerandomBG.js from the images numbered 1 - n in the /images folder.